2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 While working on their Bachelor's Degree, nursing majors at Creighton accumulate an average of around $28,316 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $483.

-Mercy College of Health Sciences came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
-Located in the city of Des Moines, Mercy College of Health Sciences is a private not-for-profit college with a small student population.
+Mercy College of Health Sciences landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the midsize city of Des Moines, Mercy College of Health Sciences is a private not-for-profit school with a fairly small student population.

 About 86% of the students majoring in nursing at the school are women while 14% are male.